 Google, as well as other search engines, is quick on ranking pages that offer a great user experience.

 The speed of the SEO page is important and significantly impacts the user experience.
 Fast loading pages make it easier for users to navigate your website.
 A fast loading web page reduces the bounce rate of the website that good for your SEO score.

 Optimize your page because it is very important for the brand.
-If your website would be well optimized speed it will impact your ability to drive engagement and conversions.
+If your website would be well-optimized speed will impact your ability to drive engagement and conversions.

 How to improve your website page speed?

 We hope now you understand the importance of page speed.
-Now it’s time to website speed optimization.
+Now it’s time for website speed optimization.

 How to test website page speed?

 Before making any changes to your website, you will need to test website page speed.
 There are many online tools to test website performance.

 However, we recommend starting with Google PageSpeed Insights.
 It is easy to use that enables you to measure and test website performance on both desktop and mobile devices.